Why We Need More Women in Tech

 Stay tuned to our Events Calendar and/or our Visit Days site for announcements on upcoming Women in Tech workshops and online chats.

-Proud Member of the National Center for Women & Information Technology (NCWIT) Academic Alliance and Pacesetter Program
+National Center for Women & Information Technology (NCWIT) Academic Alliance Faculty Representatives

-Drexel CCI is an Academic Alliance (AA) member of the National Center for Women & Information Technology’s (NCWIT); CCI is one of more than 575 distinguished colleges and universities charged with implementing institutional change in higher education.
+The below Drexel CCI faculty members proudly serve as Academic Alliance (AA) Representatives through the National Center for Women & Information Technology’s (NCWIT).
 For more information, please visit the Academic Alliance at NCWIT website.